NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ✔️ DO publish a package as a [pre-release package](https://docs.microsoft.com/dotnet/standard/library-guidance/nuget#pre-release-packages) if it is non-stable or a preview.

-See the [.NET library versioning guide](https://docs.microsoft.com/dotnet/standard/library-guidance/versioning) for more advanced guidance including assembly versioning.
+See the [.NET library versioning guide](https://docs.microsoft.com/dotnet/standard/library-guidance/versioning) for more advanced guidance.

 ### Authors